w Company Seven | Rigel Systems Skylite II - Red/White LED Flashlight Company Seven.

 Patent Pending!

-When Rigel developed "Starlite", this became the accepted as the best and the original adjustable brightness dual red LED (Light Emitting Diode) flashlight.
-Most Company Seven employees came to choose the Starlite, and soon after its introduction several prominent names in the astronomy industry began to sell the Rigel Starlite.
-Celestron was among the first to stop buying Starlite product in favor of the cheaply made clones made in third world nations.
-As the cheaply made clones failed, Company Seven decided to stay with the USA made Rigel Starlite (even if it cost $5 or $10 more than the clones) since we prefer the quality of the Rigel product, and we believe it is in the consumers interest to support good innovators.
+When Rigel developed the original "Starlite", that became the accepted as the most practical adjustable brightness dual red LED (Light Emitting Diode) flashlight of its day.
+Most Company Seven employees came to choose the Starlite, and soon after its introduction several prominent names in the astronomy industry began to sell the Rigel Starlite as accessories for their telescopes.
+Celestron International was among the first to shift sourcing of items like these in favor of clones made in third world nations.
+Company Seven decided to stay with the USA-made Rigel Starlite (even if it cost $5 or $10 more than the clones) since we prefer the quality of the Rigel product, and we believe it is in the consumers interest to support good innovators.
+Cheaper imports impacted Rigel sales, so Rigel responded by developing the dual Red and White LED "Skylite", it was the Skylite which become the compact flashlight of choice.
+In the Fall of 2003, Rigel introduced the even better "Skylite II".
+This was followed in December 2005 by the "Skylite mini", introduced for those who need an even more compact alternative to the Skylite II described herein.
+So it turned out we at Company Seven made a wise choice to continue backing Rigel the originators, since the foreign made lights tended to fail owing to the cheaper switches and Rigel replied with even more capable models.

 Why Red?